tonedefdev/terracreds/README.md

 ```shell
 terracreds -v
 ```
+## macOS Install
+We are currently working on a `homebrew` package, however, to install the package simply download our latest release from this repository, extract the package, and then place it in a directory available on `$HOME`

 ## Manual Install
 Before downloading or installing from source set your `$env:GOPATH` to the root directory of where you plan on downloading the source files.
 Once completed navigate to that directory.